How To Get More Customer Reviews And Testimonials – The Ultimate Guide

-So any way it works out, you're doing well.
+So however it works out, you're doing well.
 You either have a great testimonial, or the chance to further help a client get results.

 Now, of course, you'll need to change the wording to fit your situation.
 Lincoln Murphy's original examples are from the world of Software as a Service – so he asks about what the customer's experience with the product has been rather than asking about results.
 The point is to use wording that allows your clients to say things that could easily be turned into a testimonial.

 You'll notice that in the above example Alec the sales trainer eased out the specific results the client had got, rather than just general statements about how they liked working with him.

 Testimonials that include specific results of the type your potential clients are looking for are perhaps the most powerful of all.
 So when you get the chance to ask a client directly for a testimonial, or if they volunteer to do one, ask them what specific results or benefits they saw from working with you.

 Another powerful use of testimonials often highlighted by copywriter Colin Theriot is overcoming objections.

 Once your potential clients have bought into the benefits they'll get from working with you, they'll usually have a series of concerns or questions holding them back.
 Can you get results working with people like them?
 What if they don't have much time to do this?
 What if they're no good with technology?